research-fork/ReLuDiff_V2/README.md

 # Artifact Contents
 This artifact contains everything necessary to reproduce the results of our ICSE 2020 Paper "ReluDiff: Differential Verification of Deep Neural Networks."
 This includes:
-- Source code used to run the experiments on ReluDiff, ReluVal, and DeepPoly
+- Source code used to run the experiments on ReluDiff
 - Neural networks used in the experiments
 - Tools to produce the truncated networks and subtracted networks
 - Documentation on how use our tools and re-run our experiments